Some dogs are born to wander.

 - Prone to “dead spots” in signal

 This is a fairly basic wireless invisible dog fence, but the price is right if you’ve got a normal-sized property.
-It reaches out to about three hundred feet and has a “warning tone” which will let your dog know when they’re getting too close to the borders that you’ve defined for them.
+It reaches out to about five hundred feet and has adjustable levels of correction which will let your dog know when they’re getting too close to the borders that you’ve defined for them.

 Even better, this is one of the more stable transmitters around and seems to have less “dead spots” than many of the other options on the market.